-Your contact information is treated as confidential and not used by third parties.
-Please let me know on the form if you have a preferred method for me to reply.
+Your contact information is treated as confidential and is not shared with third parties.
+Please let us know on the form if you have a preferred way for us to reply.

 Alternatively organisations who can speak with you now are listed below.